-- Brochure, Finding bowel cancer early can save your life, A step-by-step brochure to completing a bowel cancer screening kit, available in English, Italian, Greek, Sinhalese and Tamil.
-Your best protection from bowel cancer brochure is available in Arabic, simplified Chinese, Karen and Vietnamese.
+- Brochure, Finding bowel cancer early can save your life, A step-by-step brochure to completing a bowel cancer screening kit, available in English, Arabic, Greek, Hindi, Italian, Karen, Simplified Chinese, Sinhalese, Tamil and Vietnamese.

 - Posters for waiting rooms to encourage people to complete the National Bowel Cancer Screening Program kit.